dart-lang/site-www/src/guides/libraries/writing-package-pages.md

 Include a "Get started" or "Usage" section that has at least one code sample that users can easily understand—and, ideally, that they can copy and paste into their project.
-It’s even better if you can provide more examples with more details to help users to understand your package.
+It's even better if you can provide more examples with more details to help users to understand your package.

 Remember that not all users speak English, but they all speak Dart!